 Mr. Tso is an executive Director and a Controlling Shareholder of the Company.
 Ms. Tsui is an executive Director and the spouse of Mr. Tso.
 Cyber Building is owned as to 50% by Mr. Tso and 50% by Ms. Tsui.
 As such, Cyber Building is an associate of Mr. Tso and Ms. Tsui and hence a connected person of the Company for the purpose of the Listing Rules.
-Accordingly, the transactions contemplated under the Renewal Tenancy Agreements with Cyber Building constitute continuing connected transactions for the Company under Chapter 14A of the Listing Rules.
-For details of the relationships between Cyber Building and Mr. Tso/Ms. Tsui, please refer to the section headed "Connected Transactions" in the Prospectus.
+Accordingly, the transactions contemplated under the Renewal Tenancy Agreements and the Second Renewal Tenancy Agreements with Cyber Building constitute continuing connected transactions for the Company under Chapter 14A of the Listing Rules.
+For details of the transactions, please refer to the Company's announcements dated 29 June 2021 and 29 March 2023.

-The annual caps set for the year ended 31 March 2022 under the Renewal Tenancy Agreements regarding the rental payments (in aggregate) to Cyber Building is HK\$5,160,000.
-For the year ended 31 March 2022, rental payments to Cyber Building amounted to HK\$5,160,000, which did not exceed the applicable annual cap for the year ended 31 March 2022.
+The annual caps set for the year ended 31 March 2023 under the Renewal Tenancy Agreements regarding the rental payments (in aggregate) to Cyber Building is HK\$5,160,000.
+For the year ended 31 March 2023, rental payments to Cyber Building amounted to HK\$5,160,000, which did not exceed the applicable annual cap for the year ended 31 March 2023.